- Hold down the middle mouse button to pan

 - Type in a fillet radius and press Enter.

-- Press Ctrl + Z to undo your previous action, so the fillet of the previous step is removed.
+- Press Ctrl + Z to undo your fillet action.

-- Create a selection window around the entire box, and while drawing this window, press the Ctrl key twice until a small icon indicating ‘edge selection’ appears.
+- Create a selection window around the entire box and press the Ctrl key twice until a small icon indicating ‘edge selection’ appears.

 - Type in a fillet radius and press Enter.